 What are you expecting out of marriage?
-What are the expectations of your mate?
+And what are the expectations of your mate?
 Ecstatic bliss?
 A romantic paradise?
 Do you both want children, and if so, how many?
 Do you expect to make enough money to build a dream house?

-How realistic are your expectations and what happens when they’re not met?
-What happens when your relationship gets blah or boring?
-When it gets bumpy or bitter?
+How realistic are your expectations; and what happens when they’re not met?
+Also, what happens when your relationship gets blah or boring?
+How about when it gets bumpy or bitter?
 What price are you willing to pay in order to have a great marriage that goes the distance?
 Are you both willing to make the relationship an absolute priority?
 Are you willing to be there for your spouse even through the bad times?

-Is your marriage self-centered or God-centered?
-Is your 1st thought, “What will make me happy?”
+Most importantly, is your marriage self-centered or is it God-centered?
+Is your first thought, “What will make me happy?”
 Or is it, “What will make my Lord happy and ultimately strengthen my relationship with my spouse?”

 Do you approach your marriage as a contract or a covenant?
 The Bible clearly reveals that covenant oneness with your mate —oneness that is spiritual, emotional, and physical —is God’s ultimate goal and purpose for marriage.
 Two become one.

 If you approach marriage as a covenant, you already have this built-in purpose.
 Your relationship with your spouse (next to your relationship with God) is the most important thing in your life.